-TONI SLOTNES-O'BRIEN - DIABETES NP
+TONI SLOTNES-O'BRIEN - TRANSGENDER AND GENDER DIVERSE HEALTHCARE NP

 Tell us a little bit about your nursing journey.